 - Birthday Money – money to spend on family and friends birthdays

 With my credit union, I titled my savings accounts as follows:

 - Family vacation $2000

-By having the dollar amount in the account title, it helps set the target fund.
-In the event, I withdraw from the savings I can easily determine how much money I need to replenish the fund.
+Having a detailed account title with a dollar amount helps visualize the purpose and goal.
+When I withdraw from the savings I could then easily determine how much money I need to replenish the fund.
+An easy process.